The yoga teachers

 Maureen Smith completed her 2-year training in October 2002 at the Edinburgh Iyengar Centre.
 She also holds an instructors certificate in Infant Massage from the International Association of Infant Massage as well as having a Birthlight Diploma in Ante-natal and Post-natal Yoga.
 Maureen is a Registered General Nurse and Health Visitor with over 30 years experience.

-Jane has recently completed her teacher training certificate at Balance and delighted to be teaching in the studio where she studied.
+Since completing her teacher training with Gerry at balance in Jan 2009, Jane has been teaching weekly classes ever since, both at balance and elsewhere, and continues to expand her knowledge and training.
 Jane first became interested in yoga as a teenager and has attended many classes & workshops of different styles at home and abroad over the years.
-Since regularly attending Gerry's classes from 1998 Jane's learning, practice and commitment to yoga has deepened and grown and she sincerely looks forward to teaching in an approachable, humorous (yet committed!) and down to earth manner.
+Since regularly attending Gerry's classes from 1998, Jane's learning, practice and commitment to yoga has deepened and grown and she teaches in an approachable, humorous (yet committed!) and down to earth manner.

 Eileen began studying yoga as a teenager, then after some years, re-discovered it again in 1998 when she joined Gerry's classes.
 Gerry's teaching, and his innovative approach encouraged her to more frequent practice.
 Since then yoga has become a growing part of her life and she has continued to widen her study and practice, completing her teacher training in 2009.